twintproject/twint/README.md

 ## Usage
 from pyTweep.pyTweep import pyTweep
-#for first 20 tweets on the feed of twitter user 'christianbok' containing the term 'palindrome'
+-for first 20 tweets on the feed of twitter user 'christianbok' containing the term 'palindrome' `Tweep(user_names = ['christianbok'],search_terms=['palindrome'],limit=20)` -for full functionality, see: https://github.com/haccer/tweep.
-Tweep(user_names = ['christianbok'],search_terms=['palindrome'],limit=20)
-#for full functionality, see: https://github.com/haccer/tweep.
 Argument names are slightly different but the correspondence should be self-explanatory.

 ## Thanks